Dasuki Linked To Luxury Real Estate In US Bought With Allegedly Stolen Billions Of Naira

 We also recall that in 2018, Nigerian law enforcement informed US authorities about the allegations against Dasuki and the Oshodin family, urging the Department of Justice to follow the money.
 However, the Oshodin couple continued to buy and sell additional homes.

-The Ex-NSA was said to have had two children in the US that were under the care of Robert and Mimie Oshodin at the time.
+The Ex-NSA was said to have had two children in the US who were under the care of Robert and Mimie Oshodin at the time.

 The report further stated that the Oshodin couple spent approximately $24 million on real estate in the US as Dasuki kept making fund transfers to the family within his three years in office.